digitalrebar/doc/install.rst

 Digital Rebar Install
 =====================

+*Approximate install time: 15 minutes depending on bandwidth.*

-The fast-path install steps are:
+The install steps are:

-1. Install Docker
+1. Install Docker & Docker-Compose
 #.
-Download Code & Prerequists (operating systems to install)
+Download code & prerequists (e.g.: operating systems to install)
 #.
-Deploy Admin container
+Start infrastructure containers
 #.
-Provision Nodes! (just testing? use fast virtual nodes)
+Provision nodes! (just testing? use fast virtual nodes)

 Rather than cover every operating system, we are assuming that you can translate between differences in major distributions.